anshvnm/Team4/Projects/P1/README.md

   - TestMapGetLoc: Test checks the functionality against the default game map.
   - TesetMapMove: Tests functionality of Map.move() and that components are placed in only in correct empty locations.
   - TestMapEatCookie: Tests whether a cookie can be detected and deleted.
+## Function List
+- Map
+  - getLoc: Returns all the objects at a Location in the map.
+Test checks the functionality against the default game map.